 Jesus identified Himself as the Good Shepherd of the sheep.
 He warned His disciples that many false prophets would arise, seeking to lead them astray.
 He referred to them as 'ferocious wolves' and explained that the fruit of professing prophets, priests, pastors, or teachers, would help to confirm them as legitimate ministers of Christ or identify them as a counterfeit.

 Jesus explained in the previous verse that the way to differentiate between a false prophet and a godly preacher is by their fruit, and explained that a good tree bears good fruit, while a bad tree bears bad fruit.
-Those who do God's will produce the fruit of the Spirit, while others speak perverse things to draw disciples away, after themselves.
-"Beware of the false prophets," we are warned, "who come to you in sheep's clothing, but inwardly are ravenous wolves."
+Those who do God's will produce the fruit of the Spirit, while others produce the fruit of the flesh, speaking perverse things to draw disciples away from Jesus: "Beware of the false prophets who come to you in sheep's clothing, but inwardly are ravenous wolves."

 Paul reminds us that God alone is able to read the heart of religious leaders.
 Only God can discern men's thoughts and knows if faith is genuine.
 Only He knows if man is doing His will or not.
 God is omniscient, but we are not!
 We are incapable of reading someone's heart.
 We have no supernatural ability to read men's minds and so He gave us a bona fide indicator of the state of a man's heart.